indygreg/PyOxidizer/docs/rust_rust_code.rst

 arguments when creating the ``PythonInterpreterConfig`` instance.

 An exception to this is the ``raw_allocator`` argument/field.
-If you are using jemalloc, you will need to enable a Cargo feature when building the ``pyembed`` crate or else you will get a run-time error that jemalloc is not available.
+If you are using a custom allocator (like jemalloc, mimalloc, or snmalloc), you will need to enable a Cargo feature when building the ``pyembed`` crate or else you will get a run-time error that the specified allocator is not available.

 ``pyembed::OxidizedPythonInterpreterConfig::default()`` can be used to construct a new instance, pre-populated with default values for each field.